7 Things House Hunters Should Do Before Touring Homes

 6. Get familiar with the real estate market

 Knowing what is going on in your local real estate market will help give you an idea of what to expect.
-Our St. Louis Area Monthly Market updates are a great resource if you are looking for a home in the Greater St. Louis area.
+Our free Monthly Market Updates are a great resource if you are looking for a home in the Greater St. Louis area.

 7. Interview real estate professionals